ReQuSim: Faithfully simulating near-term quantum repeaters: Models and evaluation

 with $N = (\lambda_{0,0} + \lambda_{1,1})^2 + (\lambda_{0,1} + \lambda_{1,0})^2$ as a normalization constant that is also the probability of success.

 If the initial fidelity $\lambda_{0,0}$ is sufficiently high, a repeated application of this protocol will result in an amplification of that coefficient.
-In Ref.~\cite{dejmps} this repeated application is formulated as a repetition protocol, i.e., one performs the above protocol on many initial copies and uses the output copies of successful purification steps as input for the second step.
-Since we use this protocol in the context of a quantum repeater, we stress the need of communicating the measurement outcomes need to be communicated to both parties performing the protocol in order to decide whether the entanglement purification was successful.
-Furthermore, it should be noted that in the scenarios we consider, usually the input pairs used for the DEJMPS protocol will not be identical.
+In Ref.~\cite{dejmps}, this repeated application is formulated as a repetition protocol, i.e., one performs the above protocol on many initial copies and uses the output copies of successful purification steps as input for the second step.

+In the scenarios considered in this work, it is common that the input pairs used for the DEJMPS protocol are not identical.
 If one pair has been established between two parties, it will often have to wait in noisy quantum memories until a second pair can be established and the entanglement purification protocol can be performed.
+In the context of a quantum repeater, it is also important to stress the necessity of communicating the measurement outcomes, which need to be communicated to both parties performing the protocol in order to decide whether the entanglement purification was successful.